fasihahmad/octopress-junkjam/source/_posts/2015-11-08-about-junk-professionals.markdown

 For every market we have a specialist who is responsible for all the communication between their local to your local.

 If you have any problem or any confusion like what to buy??
 From where to buy??
-Our street specialist team will help you to take a right route.

 Junk professional is a team of shopping experts who have a great sense of shopping and current fashion trends..
 The team roams around different cities